Overview

 The candidate must perform the 1.5 mile run within the required time limit.

-Time will be allowed for stretching and cool-down following the test.
+Adequate time will be allowed for stretching prior to and following the test

 Fitness Norms